jeremy-collins/distracted_driver_detection/index.md

 A transformed set of features was then fit using the training data.
 For testing, the same transformation was applied to the testing set.
 The sklearn PCA library performs the normalization of the data, and because each feature is a pixel value, they are already on the same scale, and the input to PCA is thus well-formed.
 #### Autoencoder
-As an alternative to PCA, a convolutional autoencoder was used to compress the image and reduce the data to a lower dimension feature representation.
-The autoencoder consisted of an encoder and decoder, which each were composed of mirrored sequences of convolutional layers with leaky ReLU activation functions.
+As an alternative to PCA, a convolutional autoencoder was used to compress the image and reduce the data to a lower-dimensional feature representation.
+The autoencoder consisted of an encoder and decoder, which were each composed of mirrored sequences of convolutional layers with leaky ReLU activation functions.
 The final layer in the encoder and first layer in the decoder consisted of a flattened dense layer that determined the number of features in the resulting encoded feature representation.
 At a vector length of 1000, the final autoencoder consisted of approximately 24.6 million parameters.

 To improve the convergence of the autoencoder, the input images were normalized to a mean and standard deviation of (0.5, 0.5, 0.5).
 The autoencoder itself was trained using the Adam optimizer with a learning rate of 5e-4 and a batch size of 64 for 10 epochs.
 #### K-means